A Sneak Peek of My Summer Internship at Epic Flight Academy

 About Epic Flight Academy

 Epic Flight Academy is a vocational flight school.
-Students from all around the world come here with the dream of learning how to fly.
+Student pilots from all around the world come here with the dream of learning how to fly.
 Most of the students come with zero flight experience or prior education about flying.
 The international students graduate with their commercial pilot license and go back home to fly for their home country airlines.
 The domestic students often become flight instructors and teach for a couple of years before they start their airline careers.

 As an intern, I got to explore many aspects of the flight school.
 I observed/shadowed in all departments and worked closely with a few on daily basis.
 My job included investigating risk management and ensuring mitigations are in place for the flight crews.
 I assisted the dispatch team to monitor the daily resources to ensure the flight school has adequate availability.
 Also, I served as an operational liaison between departments to confirm that Epic flight operations, line operations, and maintenance comply with safety procedures.
 In addition, I got to work with safety reports firsthand and was permitted to observe a few of the official meetings.
 Lastly, I also found opportunities to ask questions from my understanding and knowledge of aviation psychology, human cognition, and crew resource management perspectives.